akaliutau/mlflow-reference-book/README.md

 (using original data from yahoo API: https://finance.yahoo.com/quote/BTC-USD/)

-The core idea: choose 14-days vectors and try to predict the next price move.
+The core idea: choose 14-days vectors and try to predict the next price move (closes higher or lower)

 For development install all deps locally in `01-*` folder: